Prithvi Narayan Shah

-Prithvi Narayan Shah (श्री ५ बडामहाराजाधिराज पृथ्वीनारायण शाह देव; 7 January 1723 – 11 January 1775) was the last king of the Gorkha Kingdom and the first monarch of the unified Kingdom of Nepal, also referred to as the Kingdom of Gorkha.
-He is credited with initiating the unification of Nepal and relocating the royal seat of power to Kathmandu.
-His reign marked the end of the medieval period and the beginning of the modern history of Nepal.
+Prithvi Narayan Shah (Note: Pronounced /ˈprɪtvi nəˈrɑːjən ˈʃɑː/ or /ne/; PRIT-vee-_-nuh-RAH-yuhn-_-SHAH.) (पृथ्वीनारायण शाह; 7 January 1723 – 11 January 1775) was the last monarch of the Gorkha Kingdom and the founding monarch of the unified Kingdom of Nepal, also referred to as the Gorkha Empire.
+He is credited with initiating the Unification of Nepal and relocating Kathmandu as the royal capital.
+He ruled Gorkha from 1743 to 1768 and Nepal from 1768 until his death in 1775.
+Through a series of strategic conquests, systemic economic blockades, and fragile political alliances, he expanded Gorkha's territory and laid the sovereign framework of modern Nepal.

-Prithvi Narayan Shah played a central role in the formation of modern Nepal through his campaigns of territorial consolidation.
-He is considered a prominent figure in Nepalese history, and his efforts at political unification and national identity continue to be recognized in contemporary narratives.
+Prithvi Narayan Shah played a central role in the formation of modern Nepal through his campaigns to unite different small kingdoms under one rule.
+He is considered a foundational titan in Nepalese history.
+His efforts to unify the fractured country and build a shared political identity earned him the historic title "Father of the Nation" and "King of Kings".

-Scholars have drawn comparisons between his historical role and that of George Washington in the United States, citing his vision and leadership within the context of 18th-century South Asia.
-Some interpretations highlight his efforts to mobilize public support and establish a foundation for a unified state.
-His legacy remains influential in Nepal's political and cultural discourse.
+Scholars have drawn comparisons between his nation-building role and that of George Washington in the United States or Otto von Bismarck in Germany, citing his macro-regional vision and military leadership within the volatile context of 18th-century South Asia.
+His legacy remains deeply influential in Nepal's contemporary geopolitical, political, and cultural discourse.